-Industrial Development Authority

-This Authority is included under the umbrella organization Finance and Development Commission.
-The Allegheny County Residential Finance Authority (ACRFA) was established pursuant to the laws of the Commonwealth of Pennsylvania, particularly Article XXII-A, Section 2201-A et seq.
-Of the Second Class County Code, Act of July 28, 1953, P.L.
-723, No. 230, as amended (the RFA Act).
-ACRFA was approved by the Allegheny County Board of Commissioners on November 19, 1981 while its Articles of Incorporation were approved by the Commonwealth on December 4, 981.
+The Allegheny County Industrial Development Authority (ACIDA) Authority is included under the umbrella organization "Finance and Development Commission."
+The Allegheny County Industrial Development Authority (the "ACIDA") was established on August 23, 1967 under and pursuant to the provisions of the Economic Development Financing Law of the Commonwealth of Pennsylvania, the Act of August 23, 1967, P.L.
+251, as amended (the "IDA Act").
+The ACIDA was approved by the Allegheny County Board of Commissioners on November 20, 1969, while its Articles of Incorporation were approved by the Commonwealth on December 9, 1969.